flutter/website/src/deployment/android.md

 The Google Play Store recommends that you deploy app bundles over APKs because they allow a more efficient delivery of the application to your users.
-However, if you’re distributing your application by means other than the Play Store, an APK might be your only option.
+However, if you're distributing your application by means other than the Play Store, an APK might be your only option.